How to Book a Private Course

-Thank you for considering sponsoring a course through Tundra Medical Resources.
+Thank you for considering running a course through Tundra Medical Resources.
 Together we will work with you to provide the highest quality wilderness medical training in the industry.

 Any organization can host training through Tundra Medical.
-Course hosts range from local clubs, government non-profit agencies, and private companies.
 Hosting a course offers a valuable opportunity to provide high-level, specialized training to a group of staff or to known members of your professional or recreational community.
 All courses are compliant with Yukon Worker's Compensation Health & Safety Board requirements.

-Tundra Medical Resources is proud to offer courses provided exclusively by Wilderness Medical Association (WMA) Canada certified instructors.
+Tundra Medical Resources is proud to offer Wilderness First Aid courses provided exclusively by Wilderness Medical Association (WMA) Canada and/or Heart & Stroke Foundation (HSF) certified instructors.
 This ensures that your staff receive standardized training that meets specific criteria and is recognized internationally.
-The core curriculum is designed to provide the skills and insight needed to improvise, adapt, and exercise reasonable judgment at any level of medical training.
-Each course provides the following tools, based on level of training:

 What Tundra Medical will do: